KinTale/solo-project-client/README.md

 - log in and sign out
 - add new members
 - delete existing members
+- add items to the inventory table

 Setup instructions:
 npm ci

 Approach :
+-
 - Learning more about Mui and solifiying my knowledge in React was also one of my goals for this project, the way you can create customizable responsive components incredibly fast with Mui was a joy to use!